1.

 calthropae

-zones ascending up to 1700 m.
-It moves about in small flocks
+zones ascending up to 1700 metres above sea level.
+It moves about in small flocks,

 often uttering loud calls.
-It is occasionally seen in joining
+It is occasionally seen joining

 and strictly arboreal, Layard’s Parakeet has not exploited

-the abundant cultivation crops available.
+the abundant cultivation crops available like the widespread Rose-ringed Parakeet.
 It was discovered

 by Edgar Leopold Layard and named by Sir Edward Blyth in 1849.

-The species name calthropae is honour of Lady Calthrop, Layard’s
+The species name, calthropae, eponymously named in honour of Lady Calthrop, Layard’s

 wife. |